Candlelight-XYJ/TPDAinfer/README.md

-# develop TPDA algorithm and Bayesian inferrence to mining gene-gene relationship
+## TPDApipe:a bayes workflow for mining gene-gene relationship

+## What is TPDA
+TPDA is a bayesian network construct algorithm .

+## Best Practice